 Are indoor wooden climbing toys safe for toddlers?

 Just like any baby or toddler activity, there is always the risk of injury.
-Modern wooden Pikler toys are built with with toddlers in mind, and include excellent safety features, like rounded edges, sanded wood, pinch-proof adjustments, and more.
+Modern wooden toddler climbers are built with toddlers in mind and include excellent safety features, like rounded edges, sanded wood, pinch-proof adjustments, and more.

 Independent play does not mean unsupervised.
 It’s beneficial for your child to take on new physical challenges, but parental supervision is recommended at all times.

 As a parent, there are a few common ways you can provide the safest-possible climbing environment for your toddler.
 For example: